Jonathan Stewart: 2017 season

 On March 24, 2017, Stewart signed a one-year contract extension with the Panthers through the 2018 season.
+Carolina went on to draft Stanford's Christian McCaffrey with the #8 overall selection in the 2017 NFL draft to pair with him.

 In Week 10, against the Miami Dolphins, he had 17 carries for 110 rushing yards.
 In Week 14 against the Minnesota Vikings, Stewart ran for 103 yards and three touchdowns, including a 60-yard run, earning him NFC Offensive Player of the Week.
 Overall, in the 2017 season, he finished with 680 rushing yards and six rushing touchdowns.

 On February 28, 2018, Stewart was released by the Panthers after 10 seasons with the team, leaving as the franchise's all-time leading rusher.

 Franchise records

 As of 2017, Stewart holds the following franchise records for the Panthers: